to Those in Need

 The fast pace of today’s society brings with it a rising number of car accidents.
-Distracted driving, drunk driving, and aggressive driving are common causes of collisions on Tennessee roads.
+Distracted driving, drunk driving, and aggressive driving are common causes of collisions on roads in Tennessee.
 The effects of a car accident can be devastating.
 In its aftermath, an injured person must not only focus on physical recovery but also find a way to bear the financial burden that may arise.
 Insurance companies can deny or delay processing your claim, and careless drivers may claim they did nothing wrong.
-The knowledgeable auto crash attorneys at Freeman & Fuson are dedicated to serving people in the Nashville area who have been hurt by the negligence of others.
+The knowledgeable Nashville car accident lawyers at Freeman & Fuson are dedicated to serving people who have been hurt by the negligence of others.
 With over 25 years of combined experience, Mark Freeman and Joseph Fuson have the skills to pursue the compensation that you need to recover from your car accident.Protect Your Rights Through a Negligence Lawsuit

 In many situations, it is not easy to identify a single individual who was fully responsible for causing a car accident, especially when multiple vehicles are involved.
 When this happens, a Tennessee court will use a system of modified comparative negligence in apportioning fault among the parties, sometimes including the victim.
 An injured person can recover damages after a successful negligence claim only if his or her percentage of fault is less than 50%.
 If the victim was partly but less than 50% responsible for causing the crash, the compensation award will be reduced in proportion to his or her percentage of fault.

 The car wreck lawyers at Freeman & Fuson have obtained favorable outcomes for numerous victims from Nashville and the surrounding communities.
 We take pride in getting to know each individual whom we represent and investigating the circumstances of his or her case with the care that it deserves.
 From there, we will handle all of the legal aspects of your claim, address your concerns, and keep you consistently informed about the progress of your case.
 Let us fight for the compensation you deserve after your accident.
-Call (615) 298-7272 for a free initial consultation, or contact us online.
+Call 615.298.7272 for a free initial consultation with a car accident lawyer in the Nashville area, or contact us online.